Blog Article & Copyright by Lukas Hillesheim

 Please note that there are two types of relationships: 1. relationships in SSAS between attributes and 2. relationships between tables in the relational model.
 Only attribute relationships are relevant for understanding MDX.

-Please also note, that i terms of relationships, there is a fundamental difference between SSAS MultiDimensional and SSAS Tabular.
+Please also note, that in terms of relationships, there is a fundamental difference between SSAS MultiDimensional and SSAS Tabular.
 In a tabular environment, relationships between tables are presented to the DAX client and must be considered as part of the DAX language.

 2. Attribute Hierarchies

-The MultiDimensional exports the following objects:
+The SSAS MultiDimensional engine exports the following objects types: